Secure identities with MFA

 need to secure identities with MFA?

-Having unsecure user identities can expose your enterprise's resources to risk.
+Having unsecured user identities can expose your enterprise's resources to risk.
 MFA can thwart unauthorized access and protect your organization's sensitive data against attacks.
-Identity360 secures organizational identities and safeguards end user access to your enterprise's applications and other resources, with modern MFA techniques.
+Identity360 secures organizational identities and safeguards end user access to your enterprise's applications and endpoints with modern MFA techniques.

 Frequently asked questions